 Of important note, Key Biscayne is also a village of artists.
 Key Biscayne has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Key Biscayne’s character.

-A relatively large number of people in Key Biscayne telecommute to their jobs.
-Overall, about 12.31% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.31% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you like to read, write and learn?
 If you move to Key Biscayne, you'll likely find that many of your neighbors like to as well.
 Key Biscayne is one of the more educated communities in America, with a full 72.04% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Key Biscayne in 2010 was $79,020, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $316,080 for a family of four.
 However, Key Biscayne contains both very wealthy and poor people as well.